Forensic Engineers and Consultants

 Leave a Comment

-In my last blog, we discussed the small PRVs that go on wet sprinkler systems to limit their pressure below 175 psi.
+In the last blog, we discussed the small PRVs that go on wet sprinkler systems to limit their pressure below 175 psi.
 That brought to mind a small PRV in another application that is used to keep something different cool: an electric motor-driven centrifugal fire pump.
 I can’t talk about electric fire pumps without also talking about diesel fire pumps, so let’s dive in and take a look at both! (more…)

-2. Wet System Pressure Release Valves
+8. Wet System Pressure Release Valves

 Leave a Comment